Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Applications

 \begin{remark} To prove Proposition \ref{prop:LCD}\eqref{it:LCD_H_calculus} one can also employ Corollary \ref{cor:tridiagonal} in the $(+)$-case.
-However, one has then to assume that $\Dom$ is a $C^{2,\alpha}$-domain.
+However, one has then to assume that $\Dom$ is a $C^{2,\alpha}$-domain for some $\alpha>0$.
 Then, by elliptic regularity, one can check that